 Yes!
 We use the token allowance to protect the funds in users’ wallets.
 Unlike with traditional rails, web3 allows for users to always be in control of their assets.
 This is done by increasing / decreasing the token allowance.
 Users can reduce their wallet's allowance with the Loop smart contract to 0 - effectively making it impossible for Loop to process a transaction because we simply do not have authorization.
 Conversely, users can limit the maximum amount the Loop contract can ever touch - be it authorized or unauthorized through a malicious attack - by setting the allowance to a specific amount (e.g. 500 USDC).
 This cumulative amount is reduced as users interact with the contract.
 The allowance function sits on the token, not the Loop contract, and thus can never be tampered with or removed by Loop.
 It is inherent in the ERC-20 token standard.
 The user can manage their token allowance for Loop or any other dApp using revoke.cash.

-Loop is currently live on Ethereum and Polygon.
+Loop is currently live on Ethereum, Polygon, Arbitrum, and BNB Smart Chain (BSC) with Optimism coming soon..
 If you want to test with Loop, you can test with Loop on the Goerli Testnet.

-Users only pay for gas to manage their authorization - set, increase or decrease.
+Users only pay for gas to manage their authorization (i.e., set or modify their token allowance).
 Users never pay for gas for each auto-transaction.

 wETH is wrapped ETH.
 ETH itself is not an ERC-20 token but wETH is.
 Our smart contracts only work with ERC-20 tokens, thus, you have to “wrap” ETH to turn it into wETH if you desire to use ETH to make a transaction.
 Learn more here.